 The school does offer a limited number of scholarships for qualified students within our programs and are awarded based on financial need to accepted students.

 Financial aid is available to qualified students through our Office of Financial Aid.

 Financial aid is not available for International Students or for some certification programs.
 See program information.

-Most of our programs include "hands on learning" components.
+Most of our Allied Health programs include "hands on learning" components.
 This method of instruction of teaching is difficult to replicate online.
-Courses may institute online learning through our Blackboard system currently available to our students.
-Students must be able to communicate online through email and have computer skills.
+Courses may institute online learning through our Canvas system currently available to our students.
+Students must be able to communicate online through email and have applicable computer skills.

 You can check the status of these items at any time as follows: